 Shoulder disorders are only third to back and neck complaints for presentations to a GP in Australia.

 Shoulders are tough though!!
-The shoulder complex is the most mobile region in the body and can move faster than any other region in the body!
+The shoulder complex is the most mobile region in the body and can move faster than any other region in the body-!
 Research indicates the tissue around the shoulder become pathological from not moving or doing enough, rather than overuse.

 The shoulder complex is made up of the

-Classification of types shoulder pain is important to help guide efficient and effective management.
+Classification of types of shoulder pain is important to help guide efficient and effective management.
 Typical shoulder syndromes include: